manguyen0017/4-comma-Assignment_01/README.md

 ## Methodology

+### 2.1 Creative Workflow

+The comic was created using Anitoon.app's AI Comic Generator, an AI-powered tool designed to streamline comic creation.
+The process involved several stages of iteration and refinement to achieve the desired visual style and narrative clarity.

+* Step 1: Used the "Comic-Generator" page to generate multiple 2x2 panel iterations, experimenting with different styles.

+* Step 2: Once satisfied with the general style, transferred the comic to the "Create Comic on Canvas" page, allowing for individual panel modifications through isolated AI generations.

+* Step 3: Exported the final AI-generated panels to Photoshop, where manual edits were made to ensure stylistic cohesion, correct inconsistencies, and refine details that AI misinterpreted.

 [![4-comma][images-fig3]](https://github.com/manguyen0017/4-comma-Assignment_01/blob/main/images/fig3.png)

 Figure 3.
 A structured breakdown of the Yonkoma's narrative, defining key panel roles and refining the humor-driven AI satire through brainstorming.